 (June–September, exact dates variable by season)

 The Bowl Walk is a fun, self-guided tour for visitors of all ages.
 It features 10 photographic displays throughout the property, presenting information on the cultural events, history, natural environment, and architecture of the Hollywood Bowl, a Los Angeles historic landmark.
-The walk is a great option for the visitors who do not have a large enough group for a docent-led tour, who enjoy self-led tours, or who are visiting the Bowl on days the Museum is closed.
+The walk is a great option for the visitors who enjoy self-led tours, or who are visiting the Bowl on days the Museum is closed.

 The Hollywood Bowl is the first amphitheater in California to be certified as an Audubon Society Cooperative Sanctuary for its efforts to conserve resources and promote conservation.
 To learn more about the Hollywood Bowl's Green Initiatives click here.